Applications, Checklists, Forms

 Certification of Chimneys for Replacement or Fuel-Fired Equipment (PDF) - Use this form to certify that a chimney is clean, clear and able to support the type of fuel and appliance that is currently or will be connected to it.

 - COAH Form (Residential) (PDF)

 - COAH Form (State of NJ Non-Residential Development Fee Certification Exemption) (PDF)

 - Developers Disclosure - Acknowledgement of Receipt of Information (Form A) (PDF)

 - Developers Disclosure - Certification of Seller (Form B) (PDF)

 - Dumpster Affidavit (PDF)

 - Framing Checklist (Residential) (PDF)

-Landlord Registration Form (PDF) - This one-time form is required by Hanover Township to register a person as a landlord of a rental dwelling.
-No fee is required for the Landlord Registration, however, a Certificate of Habitability for a Rental Dwelling is required each time there is a change of occupancy in the rental unit.
+Landlord Registration Form (PDF) - Hanover Township requires this one-time form to register a person as a landlord of a rental dwelling.
+No fee is necessary for the Landlord Registration, however, a Certificate of Habitability for a Rental Dwelling is required each time there is a change of occupancy in the rental unit.

 Pool Requirements (In-Ground) - Please see the Township Code Section 166-136.1: Outdoor recreational facilities accessory to single-family dwellings.